MTech-IT-MNS-2025/Group-1/Assignment2/README.md

 hence to use directly a C API function you must qualify the call with `oqs::C::liboqs_C_function(...)`.

-If you want to use all functions from the `oqs::C` namespace directly without qualification
+If you want to use all functions from the `oqs::C` namespace directly without qualification, you need to use

 ```cpp
 using namespace oqs;